 3. James Pratt was a juror on the coroner’s inquest.
 James Pratt was 36 years old (born 1824) in the 1860 census living in Johnson Township at Rock Springs.
 [NO KNOWN RELATION] p.
 3, 13, 28

 4. Catherine Baker is Old Baker's wife.
-Catherine's brother is Nathan Baker, father of Old Baker who was killed [FAMILY] P. 3, 14, and 34
+Her maiden name was Catharine Algire Kepler.
+[FAMILY] P. 3, 14, and 34

 5. Simon O'Farrell was a Washington County Missouri, Justice of the Peace.
 Richard came to his home for a warrant against Young Baker.
 Simon also acted as coroner who did the inquisition on Sunday.
-Also testified for the defense that the Yarboroughs were of bad character.
+He also testified for the defense that the Yarboroughs were of bad character.
 Simon O'Farrell is single in the 1860 census living in Rock Springs as a Lumberman.
 He is 30 years old born in 1830.
-From Find-a-grave: Simon P. O'Farrell was a Washington Co.
-Mo.
+From Find-a-grave: Simon P. O'Farrell was a Washington County, Missouri.
 Justice of the Peace.
-Proof of this is he married Thomas N. Jackson and Elizabeth Tierey in Washington County, Mo. in August 1863.
-O'Farrell is buried north of Goosecreek Road and west of the old Pea Ridge Mine R.R. tracks in Northcut, Johnson Township of Washington County, Mo.
+Proof of this is he married Thomas N. Jackson and Elizabeth Tierey in Washington County, Missouri, in August 1863.
+O'Farrell is buried north of Goosecreek Road and west of the old Pea Ridge Mine Railroad. tracks in Northcutt, Johnson Township of Washington County, Missouri.
 [NO KNOWN RELATION, seems impartial and credible] P. 15, 27, 30

 6. Martha Goff was 23 years old in the 1860 census (born 1837).
 She is married to Charles Goff (Gough) Sr. Martha’s maiden name is Yarbrough.
 Her sister is Margaret Yarbrough who is married to Young Baker.
 Ms. Goff testified that on August 31, 1863, Richard stated he intended to kill Old Baker for some news that he had been carrying.
 Richard had been drinking whiskey and they met in the field to talk for about 10 minutes, and Richard would not let her pass.
 Ms. Goff testified to the recent previous times seeing Richard, none of which seem anything unusual, even spending the night at their home to care for Richard's sick wife.
 [FAMILY] P. 3, 15,

 6B.
 Christine Isgriggs is mentioned in Martha Goff’s testimony is 27 in the 1860 census living in Rock Springs and married to Madison Isgriggs.
 Her maiden name is Harper.
-P. 16
+[NO KNOWN RELATION] P. 16

 7. Gilson Yarbrough (Jilson Yarberry) is Margaret Anne Yarbrough's brother, Margaret being married to Young Baker.
 Gilson Yarbrough testified that about three weeks before the death, he heard Richard swear he would kill Old Baker over some mineral ground when he was at Simon O'Farrell's mill, with only the three of them present.
 [FAMILY] P. 16